 Throughout the subscription build of their 1:900 scale U.S.S.
-Enterprise NCC-1701-D model, Eaglemoss offers various ‘Special Issues’.
-An opt-out email is typically sent in advance, but these specials are automatically sent and are billed in addition to the monthly subscription if no action is taken.
-If you do not wish to receive them, you must notify Eaglemoss in advance via phone at (800) 261-6898 or via email at firstname.lastname@example.org.
+Enterprise NCC-1701-D model, Eaglemoss offered various ‘Special Issues’.
+An opt-out email was typically sent in advance, but these specials were automatically sent and are billed in addition to the monthly subscription if no action was taken.

 The first of these Special Issues was the Enterprise Shuttles – Set 1, and the second was the Limited Edition Print.
 However, for our third Special Issue, we are back to shuttlecraft with this Enterprise Shuttles – Set 2!
 Here, we have another boxed set containing two more large-scale replica models of shuttlecraft as seen in the Star Trek: The Next Generation universe.
 Each shuttlecraft model is about 5″ long (12.7 cm) and includes: